hivejs/docs/developing_components__plugins/client-side_interfaces.md

 ```
  * `silent()` should be a function that somehow figures out the users credentials for this authentication method *silently*, e.g. by reading a cookie or retrieving an OAuth token from the current URL.
 If that is not possible just return `undefined` otherwise return the credentials.
  * `ask(children:Array)` is called if silent authentication fails and the user has chosen an authentication method to identify themselves with.
 This should ask the user for their credentials or otherwise redirect them to a site that takes their credentials, e.g. an OAuth endpoint.
 You can add a virtual-dom tree to the `children` array and it will appear inside a panel on the screen.
 When you have obtained the user's credentials, dispatch [`session.action_login(credentials)`]()
  * `description` is used to display the user more information about the authentication methods they can choose from.
 A short sentence should be enough, e.g. `"Login with your account at github.com"`.

 You don't need to implement both silent and ask, if that doesn't suit your use case.

+#### session.onStreamConnected:AtomicEmitter
+Emitted when the shoe stream is connected to the server.
+This will also be emitted when the stream reconnects after the user was offline.

-#### session.onLogin
+#### session.onLogin:AtomicEmitter
-This is an event emitter.
-You can subscribe by calling it with a listener function.
-The event is emitted after the user was successfully authenticated.
+Emitted after the user was successfully authenticated.

 #### session.onceLoggedIn(cb:Function)
 This is a helper function that allows you defer code until the user logged in.
 If the user is logged in already at call time, this will call the callback immediately using `setImmediate`.

 ### api
+Package: `hive-ui`

 This is redux middle-ware that integrates `hive-client-rest-api`.
 Dispatch the below actions to talk to the API in the name of the logged-in user.
 The names of the action creators should be pretty self-explanatory.

-This interface is implemented by `hive-ui-api`.

 #### api.action_authenticate(method, credentials, scope):API_AUTHENTICATE
 This action is used internally by the session component.